gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/openocd/install.md

 $ xpm install @gnu-mcu-eclipse/openocd --global
 ```

-This will always install the latest available version, in the central pxPacks repository, which is a platform dependent folder:
+This will always install the latest available version, in the central xPacks repository, which is a platform dependent folder:

 * Windows: `%APPDATA%\xPacks` (`C:\Users\ilg\AppData\Roaming\xPacks`)
 * macOS: `${HOME}/Library/xPacks`